MathGPT-Free/.github/profile/README.md

-# MathGPT - Free AI Math Solver & The Ultimate Homework Helper
+# MathGPT - Free AI Math Solver & Best Homework Helper

 MathGPT is an advanced AI-powered math solver designed to assist users in tackling a wide range of mathematical problems, from basic arithmetic to complex calculus.
 Utilizing cutting-edge algorithms, MathGPT provides accurate, step-by-step solutions and detailed explanations, making it an invaluable tool for students, educators, and professionals alike.